Perfect M&M Cookies:

 Observant bakers, study the ingredient list.
 Yes, it’s just a nibble different than the classic Toll House chocolate chip cookie recipe, America’s favorite for 75 years.
 But oh, the difference!

-Kathy tweaked the M&M Cookies variation for a decade, achieving a perfect balance of crispy chewiness and chocolaty sweetness.
-If it stirs an irresistible urge to clip, bookmark, pin, share or print – now! – you’re not alone for the recipe rouses otherwise rational cooks into the kitchen at odd hours.
+Kathy tweaked her M&M Cookies variation for a decade, achieving a perfect balance of crispy chewiness and chocolate-y sweetness.
+If this stirs an irresistible urge to clip, bookmark, pin, share or print – now! – you’re not alone for the recipe rouses otherwise rational cooks into the kitchen at odd hours.

 A Revelation: Crispy vs Chewy